What is Natural Gas?

 There are three types of NGVs:

-- Dedicated: These vehicles are designed to run only on natural gas.
+- Dedicated: These vehicles are designed to run only on natural gas and are spark-ignited (SI) engines.

-- Bi-fuel: These vehicles have two separate fueling systems that enable them to run on either natural gas or gasoline.
+- Bi-fuel: These vehicles have two separate fueling systems that enable them to run on either natural gas or gasoline, not both.
+The engines are almost always SI, and use a spark plug to provide the ignition point.

-- Dual-fuel: These vehicles are traditionally limited to heavy-duty applications, have fuel systems that run on natural gas, and use diesel fuel for ignition assistance.
+- Dual-fuel: These vehicles are traditionally limited to heavy-duty applications, and have fuel systems that run on natural gas and diesel at the same time.
+They are compression-ignition (CI) engines and use diesel as the “spark” for ignition, and typically burn on the order of 50% natural gas and 50% diesel.

 What are the benefits of natural gas?